ruchi-sandilya/Nonlinear_counterfactuals/README.md

 # Nonlinear counterfactual generation
-This repository contains Jupyter notebooks focused on nonlinear counterfactual generation using two approaches: Embedding and moving along a principal curve and Embedding and kernel density estimation (KDE).
+This repository contains Jupyter notebooks focused on nonlinear counterfactual generation using two approaches: 1.
+Embedding and moving along a principal curve and 2.
+Embedding and kernel density estimation (KDE).
 We demonstrate the method using fluid datasets (for principal curve approach) and E-Field datasets of responders and non-responders patient for KDE appoach.

-, including embedding, Kernel Density Estimation (KDE), and movement along principal curves.
-These notebooks demonstrate advanced methods for dimensionality reduction, data embedding, and exploring underlying data structures.

 ## Notebooks
+### 1. **Embedding-and-moving-along-principal-curve.ipynb**
+   - **Purpose**:
+     - Explores data embedding and analyzes the trajectory of data along principal curves.
+     - Provides a method to uncover the underlying structure in high-dimensional data.
+   - **Key Features**:
+     - Principal curve fitting and visualization.
+     - Insights into data patterns by moving along these curves.
+     - Useful for exploring trends and clusters in complex datasets.

-### 1. **Embedding_and_KDE.ipynb**
+### 2. **Embedding_and_KDE.ipynb**
    - **Purpose**:
      - Demonstrates embedding data into a lower-dimensional space.
      - Applies Kernel Density Estimation (KDE) to visualize and analyze the probability density of data in the embedded space.